madprops/airc/README.md

 `admins` : Array of nicknames.
 They can run all the commands.

-They are able to add/remove users, modify permissions, and change other configs.
+They can add/remove users, modify permissions, and change other configs.

 See [Admins](#admins)